Ranked in these QuestionsQuestion Ranking

 Installing Atom adds two command line commands -

 apm.
-The first one runs the application itself and the second one is the Atom Package Manager that's used to add and remove various components from the package listing.
+The first one runs the application itself while the second is the Atom Package Manager that's used to add and remove various components from the package listing.
 While these features can be set up with other editors as well, Atom takes care of them out of the box.

 Pro Vim plugin turns Atom into a modernized vim